Home » Driving your new baby home from hospital

 written by |

 81% of parents admitted to feeling nervous taking that very first car journey with their newborn.
 That’s a crazy high statistic that, I am sure if you are reading this, you are falling within.
-We asked our audience of pregnant Mums and expectant fathers what your biggest concerns were from driving your new baby home from the hospital.
+We asked our audience of pregnant Mums and expectant Fathers what your biggest concerns were from driving your new baby home from the hospital.

 How do I know if my baby’s car seat straps are too loose or tight?

 When strapping your baby into the car seat with the harness, the car seat straps should be directly over baby’s shoulders.
 The headrest should be level with the chin not only for comfort, but to prevent movement in a collision.
 The straps shouldn’t be slipping from baby’s shoulders or tightened when the straps are below their shoulders.
 The straps should be tightened when they are directly over baby’s shoulders.
+Check your manufacturer’s car seat instruction manual, as all car seats can be different.

 Once baby is strapped in, give the harness a once over for any straps that are loose and have too much slack.
 Once you think that baby is secured, you can do a ‘pinch test’.
 On baby’s shoulders, see if you can pinch the harness.
 If you can then it is too loose and will need tightening.
 If the seat belt is tight enough then you shouldn’t be able to bunch the car seat harness together when you pinch.